sholsapp/gallocy/README.md

 The gallocy library implements a memory allocator that transparently allocates memory across many machines.
-Combined with a gallocy-aware implementation of the pthreads library, this framework can make any pthreads application a distributed program!
-The gallocy library exists entirely in [userspace](http://www.linfo.org/user_space.html), so not kernel modifications are necessary!
+Combined with a gallocy-aware implementation of the POSIX threads library, this framework can make any pthreads application a distributed program!
+The gallocy library exists entirely in [userspace](http://www.linfo.org/user_space.html), so not kernel modifications are necessary.

 The gallocy library is *under active development* and is not ready for use.
 The gallocy library is in a pre-alpha state, and probably will be for a very, very